lorin/ansible-quickref/README.rst

-inventory_hostname             Name of the current host as known by ansible. play_hosts                     A list of inventory hostnames that are active in the current play (or current batch if running serial) ansible_version                A dict with ansible version info: ``{"full": 1.8.1", "major": 1, "minor": 8, "revision": 1, "string": "1.8.1"}``
+inventory_hostname             Name of the current host as known by ansible. play_hosts                     A list of inventory hostnames that are active in the current play (or current batch if running serial) ansible_version                A dict with ansible version info: ``{"full": 1.8.1", "major": 1, "minor": 8, "revision": 1, "string": "1.8.1"}`` role_path                      The current role’s pathname (available only inside a role)
 ============================   =========================================================================================================================================================================================================

 These can be useful if you want to use a variable associated with a different host.
 For